Submissions

 Article Structure

-Author detail: Authors should be listed using superscript numbers to indicate their respective institutional affiliations.
+Author details: Authors should be listed using superscript numbers to indicate their respective institutional affiliations.
 Each affiliation must include the full name of the institution and the country.
 The superscript numbers must correspond to the listed authors.
 A valid correspondence email must also be provided and will be used for all communication related to the manuscript.

-All listed authors must have made significant contributions to the research and writing of the manuscript—such as conceptualization, methodology, data analysis, drafting, or revision.
+All listed authors must have made significant contributions to the research and writing of the manuscript, such as conceptualization, methodology, data analysis, drafting, or revision.
 All authors must approve the final version before submission.

 Disclaimer: Requests to change the corresponding email or author affiliations will not be processed after the article is published.
 Authors are responsible for ensuring that all author details and institutional information are accurate at the time of submission.